driessene/Nanolab-Keithleys/README.md

 - frequency: pitch of beep
 - time: duration of beep
 ### measure
 Fills buffer with voltage and current measurements.
-Returns mean and sdev of both in a dictionary
+Returns mean and sd of both in a dictionary

 # procedures.py
 Contains all code for collecting data